Greentube/ngx-modal/README.md

 [![npm version](https://img.shields.io/npm/v/ngx-modal-dialog.svg)](https://www.npmjs.com/package/ngx-modal-dialog)
 > Dynamic modal dialog for Angular that does not sit on DOM waiting to be triggered, but rather gets injected upon need.

-> Made with Bootstrap 4 styles in mind, but configurable to any framework or custom set of styles
+Made with Bootstrap 4 styles in mind, but configurable to any framework or custom set of styles.
+Simple demo can be found [here](https://greentube.github.io/ngx-modal/).

+> This documentation is for version 2.x.x.
+If you are migrating from the older version please follow [migration guide](https://github.com/Greentube/ngx-modal/blob/master/MIGRATION_GUIDE.md) to upgrade to the latest version.

 # Table of contents:
 - [Installation](#installation)